Global convergence of ResNets: From finite to infinite width using linear parameterization: Conclusion

 \section{Conclusion}

-In this paper, we have identified a relevant infinite width limit (RKHS-FlowResNet) for a simplified model of ResNet.
+We have identified a relevant infinite width limit (\modelname) for a particular model of ResNet.
 We showed that GD converges linearly when training this model and that a network's width polynomial w.r.t. to the size of the dataset is sufficient to maintain this property.
 A natural extension of our result is to study the convergence of GD when also training the hidden layers of the residuals.
 A first step towards this general case consists in studying the corresponding mean field model where the residuals are parameterized by density distributions over the neurons~\cite{chizat2018global,mei2018mean,mei2019mean,javanmard_analysis_2020,lu2020mean,fang2021modeling} for each residual blocks.
 Interestingly, such a parametrization of the residual blocks is still linear in this measure and thus fits into our framework of linear in parameters.
 However, it would require a finer mathematical analysis to obtain similar results.

+{\bf Potential Negative Societal Impacts.} Our work aims at improving the theoretical and practical understanding of deep networks and therefore we do not expect a direct negative impact.